 #3 Tomato Plant Maintenance

-Generally, you’ll know if your tomato plants are suffering with a magnesium deficentcy as the leaves start to become yellow.
+Generally, you’ll know if your tomato plants are suffering from a magnesium deficiency if you see the tomato leaves turning yellow.
 Do not wait for this to happen!
 As your tomato plants mature, add a bit of Epsom salt to the soil.

-The ideal ratio is 1 tablespoon per foot of plant height.
+The ideal epsom salt solution ratio is 1 tablespoon per foot of plant height.
 If your tomato plant is two feet in height, you’ll be feeding it two tablespoons of Epsom salt at least twice a month!

 Once on the 15th and another on the 30th would be perfect.
 For other plants, the general rule is once every six weeks.
 Opt for the less frequent method and observe how your plants react.